 Chantal was born in a Christian home in Quebec and at a young age she understood her need of a Saviour and put her trust in Christ.
 She heard a lot about missions at home and as a young adult she participated in Ethnos’ college-level mission program, Interface, in Papua New Guinea.
 While there, she became convinced she must be involved in bringing God’s Good News to those who have never had a chance to hear it.
 After completing missionary training, she began to serve in Guinea in 2003.

 Alessandro and Chantal met in Senegal in 2011 and were married the following year.
 They have been blessed with two children, Samuel and Jolissa.
-They have been serving on the church planting team among the Wey people of Guinea, where the Bible teaching has recently begun.
-At the present time, they are representing Ethnos Canada in Quebec, with the goal of sharing God’s heart for the nations with believers there and challenging them to play an active part in accomplishing the Great Commission.
+They served on the church planting team among the Wey people of Guinea, where the Bible teaching has recently begun.
+They now serve in Dakar, Senegal and are part of the team supporting church planters in West Africa.